 Fashion photography is everywhere.
-You will see hundreds of images a day of men and women dressed-up (or down), showcasing clothing, accessories and footwear.
-It is one of the biggest, most profitable areas of photography.
+You will see hundreds of images a day of men and women dressed-up (or down), showcasing clothing, accessories, and footwear.

 The world of fashion photography is fast-paced.
-It focuses on portraiture, posing, extensive lighting and beautiful locations.
+It focuses on portraiture, posing, extensive lighting, beautiful locations and clothing.

 This genre is evolving and changing as many photographers find their own aesthetic.